-Of all the alternatives in Reg-16, Alternatives 4 and 6 result in the least increase in relative risk to right whales, followed by Alternative 5.
-Alternative 4 is based on 2005/06-2012/13 right whale Early Warning System (EWS) and South Carolina/Georgia aerial survey data and 2001/02, 2005/06, and 2006/07 surveys by the University of North Carolina-Wilmington (Garrison 2014).
+Of all the alternatives in Reg-16, Alternatives 5 and 7 result in the lowest increase in relative risk to right whales, followed by Alternative 6.
+Alternative 5 is based on 2005/06-2012/13 right whale Early Warning System (EWS) and South Carolina/Georgia aerial survey data and 2001/02, 2005/06, and 2006/07 surveys by the University of North Carolina-Wilmington (Garrison 2014).
 This is a more expansive and recent database than that used by Keller et al. (2012) and particularly is more robust off the state of South Carolina.
-Alternative 4 includes all right whale demographic segments (i.e., mother/calf pairs, pregnant females, non-reproducing females, adult males, and juveniles).
+Alternative 5 includes all right whale demographic segments (i.e., mother/calf pairs, pregnant females, non-reproducing females, adult males, and juveniles).
 The area in this alternative captures 97% and 96% of right whale sightings in the NC/SC region and the FL/GA region, respectively.
+Alternative 5 results in a lower increase in relative risk to right whales from entanglement than Alternatives 2, 3, 4, 6 and 8.

-Alternative 5 results in a low increase in relative risk off North Carolina but a greater increase in relative risk from Florida to South Carolina.
+Alternative 6 results in a low to moderate increase in relative risk off North Carolina but a greater increase in relative risk from Florida to South Carolina.
 In particular, the increase in relative risk from Florida to South Carolina is the result of estimated commercial pot gear effort south and east of the proposed area from St. Augustine to Cape Canaveral, Florida.
-Alternative 5 is based on joint comments received from non-government organizations (dated January 3, 2014) in response to NMFS' December 4, 2013, Federal Register Notice of Intent to Prepare this Draft Environmental Impact Statement (DEIS) (78 FR 72868).
+Alternative 6 is based on joint comments received from non-government organizations (dated January 3, 2014) in response to NMFS' December 4, 2013, Federal Register Notice of Intent to Prepare this Draft Environmental Impact Statement (DEIS) (78 FR 72868).
 The area, also included in a Center for Biological Diversity et al. petition in 2009 for right whale critical habitat, is off the coasts of Georgia and Florida and based on calving right whale habitat modeling work of Garrison (2007) and Keller et al. (2012).
 This area represents the 75th percentile of right whale sightings (91% of historical sightings included in their study) off Florida and Georgia (Garrison 2007, and Keller et al. 2012).
 This alternative provides less protection in the core calving area because the protected area likely does not extend far enough into South Florida waters to capture the full extent of right whale habitat usage.

-Alternative 6 would result in a low increase in relative risk to whales off North Carolina and no additional entanglement risk to right whales off Florida to South Carolina.
-The Alternative 6 area extends substantially further offshore of Florida and Georgia than areas included in other alternatives.
-Consequently, similar to Alternative 1, Alternative 6 would result in no increase in relative risk to right whales off Florida and Georgia and, arguably, negligible increase in relative risk off South Carolina.
-Alternative 6 is also based on joint comments received from a number of environmental groups (dated January 3, 2014) in response to NMFS's December 4, 2013, Federal Register Notice of Intent (78 FR 72868).
-This area represents an existing management area, the Southeast Seasonal Gillnet Restricted Area, under the ALWTRP; and an additional area off North Carolina.
+Alternative 7 would result in a low to moderate increase in relative risk to whales off North Carolina and very little additional entanglement risk to right whales off Florida to South Carolina.
+The Alternative 7 area extends substantially further offshore of Florida and Georgia than areas included in other alternatives.
+Consequently, similar to Alternative 1, Alternative 7 would result in no increase in relative risk to right whales off Florida and Georgia and, arguably, negligible increase in relative risk off South Carolina.
+Alternative 7 is also based on joint comments received from a number of environmental groups (dated January 3, 2014) in response to NMFS's December 4, 2013, Federal Register Notice of Intent (78 FR 72868).
+This area represents an existing management area, the Southeast Seasonal Gillnet Restricted Area, under the Atlantic Large Whale Take Reduction Plan (ALWTRP); and an additional area off North Carolina.
 The area off North Carolina is northward of the designated ALWTRP Southeast Restricted Area and includes waters shallower than 30 m.
-Overall, aside from Alternative 1, Alternative 6 results in the least amount of increase in relative risk to right whales from entanglement.
+Overall, aside from Alternative 1, Alternative 7, Alternative 7 results in the least amount of increase in relative risk to right whales from entanglement.